-Google drive is one of the free and major source to store and share data online.
-It is not just a storage dive, but a reliable source to edit as well store all kind of your data online.
-Google drive is actually a hub of all your Google account activities.
-It seamlessly integrates with Google’s applications also known as Google workspace.
+Google Drive is one of the major sources for storing and sharing data online.
+It is not just a storage drive but a reliable source for editing and storing all kinds of data online.
+Google Drive is a hub for all your Google account activities.
+It seamlessly integrates with Google’s applications, also known as Google Workspace.

-Due to its vast usage, especially now a days in mobile applications.
-Most of us use it to synchronize their mobile data for later usage.
-Due to which, you may feel short of storage.
+Due to its vast usage, especially nowadays in mobile applications.
+Most of us use it to synchronize our mobile data for later usage.
+Due to this, you may feel short of storage.

-So weather your Google drive is full and want shift files including audios, videos, docs or even pictures to another reliable Google account.
-You have the options to do it by creating another Google drive account and then share your primary data to it without any hassle.
+So if your Google Drive is full and you want to shift files, including audios, videos, docs, or even pictures, to another reliable Google account.
+You can do it by creating another Google Drive account and then sharing your primary data to it without any hassle.

-In order to transfer files and other data from Google drive to another, follow the steps:
+To transfer files and other data from Google Drive to another, follow these steps:

-1- Move the files in one Google drive Folder :
+1- Move the files to one Google Drive folder:

-It is recommended to consolidate all your files to one folder, so that the procedure to transfer this Google drive folder to another may be more convenient.
-If you have already organized all data in one folder, than you may skip this step and move to second for sharing folder.
+It is recommended to consolidate all your files to one folder so that the procedure to transfer this Google Drive folder to another may be more convenient.
+If you have already organized all data in one folder, then you may skip this step and move to the second step for sharing the folder.

-- Login in your both Google drive accounts in two separate browsers, or you may use one browser to open one account in normal and other in private mode.
+- Log in to both of your Google Drive accounts in two separate browsers, or you may use one browser to open one account in normal mode and the other in private mode.

 - Go to your primary (sender ) Google Drive account.

-- Select all files or images that you want to transfer.
+- Select all the files or images that you want to transfer.

 2- Setup sharing option on new Folder: